 JWFNY’s advocacy efforts broaden the scope of our work and complement our grantmaking.
-Each year we hold discussions with experts in various political and social fields, research the needs of our grantees, and determine an issue related to women and girls where we focus our actions.
+Each year we hold discussions with experts in various political and social fields, research the needs of our grantee partners, and evaluate how our advocacy efforts can bring the Foundation closer to achieving its mission.

 Supporting Our Grantees: Partnering for Success

 The programming of JWFNY’s grantee partners is unique and forward thinking, and we advocate on behalf of their work to further show the importance and need for their programs.